 It costs 19.99 annually, and $29.99 for a lifetime.

-3. OBS Studio: Best for Professional Live Streaming
+3. OBS Studio: Best for Professional (Screencasting) Live Streaming

-The OBS Studio screen recording software lets you live stream, screen record, screencast, and integrate with Youtube, Facebook, Twitch, and other professional software.
+The OBS Studio tool lets you live stream, screen record, screencast, and integrate with Youtube, Facebook, Twitch, and other professional software.
 It is an open source software that can be configured to your needs.

 Its interface can be intimidating for beginners with a bit of a learning curve.
 But It has a wizard to get you started which will automatically test your system and find settings your computer can handle — including streaming, recording, the ideal bitrate, and more.